You are here: Planning Your Trip > Frequently Asked Questions

 The roads on the whole are well maintained, but with the exception of the jounrey between Tarbert and Stornoway, will involve sections that are single-track.
 It is essential that you familiarise yourself with the correct way to use passing places.
 You should not cross the road to enter a passing place, just wait beside it for the other car to pass you.
 Do not park in passing places under any circumstances – even for a quick photo.
 Read more here.

-Please head over to our industry site for more information here
+Please head over to our industry site for more information here.

-Please head over to our industry site for more information here
+Please head over to our industry site for more information here.

-© Outer Hebrides Tourism (Trading) 2021.
-Registered in Scotland SC 201113.
+© Outer Hebrides Tourism (Trading) 2024.
+Registered in Scotland SC501113.
 All Rights Reserved